Health Professionals for Action on Climate Change

-Increasing a patients knowledge of the effects of climate and the positive impacts they can have on their own health and population health in Canada.
-Integrating information about climate and nature into health will empower individuals to interact with nature more and be more engaged with solutions to climate change.
+Increasing a patient’s knowledge of the effects of climate change, including the negative impacts it can have on their health, is critical to combat climate change.
+Integrating climate and nature into health information will empower individuals to interact with nature more and be more engaged with solutions to climate change.

-Evidence-informed, consensus-based information helps build capacity to engage in public health activities related to climate change and the positive impacts for patients when they interact with nature while helping to midgate climate change and the effects on individuals/population health as a result of climate change.
+Evidence-based information helps build capacity to engage in public health activities related to climate change and the positive impacts for patients when they interact with nature while helping to midgate climate change and the effects on individuals/population health due to climate change.

-To help facilitate and foster knowledge of the health effects of climate change, while educating people on ways they can positively interact with nature to prove their health and taking steps to reduce their impact on the climate. to climate change.
+To help facilitate and foster knowledge of the health effects of climate change while educating people on ways they can positively interact with nature to improve their overall health and reduce their impact on the natural environment.

 Population Health Model

-The Population Health framework groups determinants of health into four categories, each of which can be influenced by government programs and policies.
-The framework also includes citizens’ involvement in their own health and well-being as well as external factors that can influence the health of the population.
+The Population Health Framework groups factors called the determinants of health into four categories, each of which can be influenced by government programs and policies.
+The framework also includes citizens’ involvement in their health and well-being and external factors affecting the population’s health.

 For 20 years of age and up